Yagoona

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Yagoona's median income among taxpayers is $40,815.
 The average income is $52,010.
-Nationally, incomes are higher on average.
-Greater Sydney has a median income of $60,817 and an average of $83,010.
-Based on Wage Price Index growth since financial year 2023, current estimates for Yagoona's median and average incomes by September 2025 are approximately $44,431 and $56,618 respectively.
-According to the 2021 Census, individual incomes in Yagoona lag at the 5th percentile ($524 weekly), while household income performs better at the 31st percentile.
-Income distribution shows that 30.9% of locals (6,578 people) earn between $1,500 and $2,999 per week, consistent with broader regional trends.
-Housing affordability pressures are severe in Yagoona, with only 77.9% of income remaining after housing costs, ranking at the 23rd percentile nationally.
+This is lower than the national average.
+Greater Sydney's median income is $60,817 and average is $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Yagoona would be approximately $44,431 (median) and $56,618 (average) as of September 2025.
+According to 2021 Census figures, individual incomes lag at the 5th percentile ($524 weekly), while household income performs better at the 31st percentile.
+Distribution data shows 30.9% of locals fall into the $1,500 - 2,999 income category, consistent with broader trends across the region.
+Housing affordability pressures are severe in Yagoona, with only 77.9% of income remaining after housing costs, ranking at the 23rd percentile.

 Frequently Asked Questions - Income